Placeholder canvas

 4. Limit login attempts

 Limiting login attempts is an essential security measure to protect your WordPress site from unauthorized access attempts.
 Bots and malicious users often employ a technique called “brute force attacks” in which they repeatedly try different username and password combinations until they gain access.
-To safeguard your site, you can implement the “Login LockDown” plugin, which is a valuable tool in your WordPress security arsenal.
+To safeguard your site, you can implement the “Login LockDown” plugin, which is a valuable tool in your WordPre6ss security arsenal.

 Login LockDown Plugin: